eurus08/euler-problems-implementation/Problem_3/euler3.md

 ### Solution
 To find the prime factors of a number, N, we divide the N by the smallest divisible prime number  we it becomes 1.
 The prime factor are the prime number that divided N counting the number of times they divided N.

 *Note that since every will be dividing N continually dividing by its smallest prime factors till we find the largest and final.
-We need no explicity find Prime Number to divided it since every composite number can also be expressed by a product of prime number, the every composite number that divise the number would already be divided out*
+We need no explicitly find Prime Number to divided it since every composite number can also be expressed by a product of prime number, the every composite number that divides the number would already be divided out*

-#### Algorithm: Finding the Largest Prime Factor of a nutaral number
+#### Algorithm: Finding the Largest Prime Factor of a natural number

 **Input:** Natural number (`N`)
 **Output:** The largest prime factor of `N`.

 #### Steps:
-1. Initialise:
+1. initialize:
    - `N ← 600851475143`
    - `Largest_pf` (to store the largest prime factor)
 2. While `N` is divisible by `2`, do: